2nd March 2020

 A: No. Some parents try to offer me financial incentives to provide this service; but I have family commitments, and a life and interests outside my work, as well as needing time to prepare for my own students!
 There are many tutors and tuition centres who do offer this service, and so I advise you to contact them.

-A: The fee for group tuition (in a small group of five students or fewer) is £17.50 per hour per child (i.e. £35 per week per child).
+A: The fee for grammar school group tuition (in a small group of five students or fewer) is £20.00 per hour per child (i.e. £40 per week for a two-hour class, per child).
 The fee for six terms' tuition (calculated by six terms of 12 weeks) is therefore equivalent to two-thirds of the cost of one term at an independent ('prep') school.
 I believe I'm very good value for money!
-From September 2020, my fees will rise to £20 per hour (i.e. £40 per week per child).
-The total amount for two years is still well below the fees for one term in an independent school.

 Q: Do you offer discounts for the unwaged, low-waged, or for brothers and sisters from the same family?